- Patient Services

 Flexibility: By providing residents with a broad-based experience in both general and subspecialty internal medicine delivered in a rural setting, Bassett offers a unique opportunity for residency training that is sufficiently flexible to meet the future challenges of healthcare delivery.
 Elective opportunities are available through Bassett at the Columbia-Presbyterian Hospital in NYC, which offers medical training in an urban environment for those that are interested.

 Teaching: Our teaching system is built upon a Columbia-appointed faculty that is 100% salaried and fulltime.
 There are no competing priorities of running a private practice.
 Exposure to a broad cross-section of medical problems is only the first component of a fine training program.
-At Bassett, we have evolved an ideal system for teaching medical students and residents.
+At Bassett, we have evolved an ideal system for teaching medical students and residents with personalized Faculty attention.

 Assimilation of a methodologic approach to medical problems is the unifying emphasis.
 While styles vary, the common goal is to be skilled in the care of problems seen during training and prepared for problems that are rare or unusual in presentation.
 The blend of inpatient, continuity clinic and outpatient subspecialty rotations create a comprehensive educational experience.